 If you have vision impairment, the Social Security Administration offers two programs you might qualify for – either the Social Security Disability Insurance (SSDI) program or the Supplemental Security Income (SSI) program.
 The rules for how to determine if you are blind and eligible for benefits are the same between both programs.

-You are considered to be blind if your vision cannot be corrected to better than 20/200 vision in your better eye, or if your field of vision is twenty degrees or less in your better eye.
+You are considered blind if your vision cannot be corrected to better than 20/200 vision in your better eye, or if your field of vision is twenty degrees or less in your better eye.
 These vision issues must be for a period that lasted or is expected to last a minimum of twelve months for SSDI benefits.
 SSI benefits do not have the duration requirement.

 You will need to provide sufficient evidence of your visual impairment and its severity, as well as demonstrate that your vision impairment prevents you from working.
 This can be more complicated than it sounds for many people.